briefcase icon

 Interest will be charged at either a fixed or variable rate.
 Taking out a fixed business loan means the interest rate will remain the same for part, or all, of the term.
 With a variable business loan, however, the interest rate could go up as well as down over time.

-Companies will often find they’re able to borrow a greater amount with a business loan compared to individuals applying for a personal loan.
+What's more, companies will often find they’re able to borrow a greater amount with a business loan compared to individuals applying for a personal loan.

 Related guide: Business loan vs personal loan: Which should I choose?